vorburger/HoTea/README.md

 __*The [hotea/watchdir](ch.vorburger.hotea/src/main/java/ch/vorburger/hotea/watchdir) utility is now a separate project, see https://github.com/vorburger/ch.vorburger.fswatch.*__

-The Minecraft specific part is in the [minecraft/ module](ch.vorburger.hotea.minecraft).
-What follows here is a general library (not Minecraft related, but the Minecraft module uses this).
+The Minecraft specific part was in [minecraft/ module](ch.vorburger.hotea.minecraft).
+What follows here is a general library that is not Minecraft related.
+(But the Minecraft module used this in 2017.
+Since changes made when picking up this project in 2022, the original Minecraft demo is broken; however work has now started to add the equivalent funcationality into https://github.com/OASIS-learn-study/minecraft-storeys-maker, see [its issue #58](https://github.com/OASIS-learn-study/minecraft-storeys-maker/issues/58).

 Hotea is a "kept it simple and stupid" (KISS) Java Mod-ules/Plug-In mini framework with HOT Class reloading to "support dynamic script like source code" (through isolated ClassLoader/s).
 This may be of interest and useful to you to build things ranging from e.g. plugins for game engines to perhaps some sort of runtime changeable coded out "business rule" stuff.